thunderrabbit/barefoot_rob/content/books/slow-down/1423-day-08-walking-a-long-way-alone-along-a-river.md

 Once I got walking, the agonizing pain stopped.
 The splinter removal didn't bother me the rest of the trip.

-Now that it's 9 months later, I don't recall much about this day.
+Now that it's 9 months later, I don't recall much else about this day.
 Google maps says I walked 23.1km in 6 hours 42 minutes.
 Saitama Grand Hotel Honjo to Hotel Ruka, which I often read as Hotel Ruruka.